mnater/Hyphenopoly/docs/Coping-with-hyphenation-errors.md

     dictionary -> dic‧tion‧ary (Wiktionary)
         // dic·tio·nary (Merriam-Webster)
     ````
 *   ... the patterns differ in quality.
-Some are very new and reflect the current state of the language others are older.
-Some are based on a very large list of words others are crafted by hand (which is not necessarily bad).
+Some are very new and reflect the current state of the language, others are older.
+Some are based on a very large list of words, others are crafted by hand (which is not necessarily bad).

 *   ... patterns are made for a specific set of characters (the alphabet of the respective language).
 So e.g.
-`en-us` patterns will not be able to correctly hyphenate a word that contains a character outside of the range `[a-z]` (Hyphenopoly doesn't even try to hyphenate in this case but rather leaves the word unchanged).
+`en-us` patterns will not be able to correctly hyphenate a word that contains a character outside of the range `[a-z]` (Hyphenopoly doesn't even try to hyphenate in this case, but rather leaves the word unchanged).

-In any case automatic hyphenation needs proofreading and may need some intervention.
+In any case, automatic hyphenation needs proofreading and may need some intervention.

 ## Proofread
 Use a visible hyphen character to display all hyphen opportunities: